veilair/swift-development/README.md

 > Welcome to the world of Swift!
 An ongoing curated list of frameworks, books, articles, talks, screencasts, recordings, libraries, learning tutorials and resources about Swift development.

+[Swift](https://developer.apple.com/swift/) is a powerful and intuitive programming language for iOS, iPadOS, macOS, tvOS, and watchOS.
+Writing Swift code is interactive and fun, the syntax is concise yet expressive, and Swift includes modern features developers love.
+Swift code is safe by design, yet also produces software that runs lightning-fast.

+ - Swift is a fantastic way to write software, whether it’s for phones, desktops, servers, or anything else that runs code.

+### Why Swift?
+Swift defines away large classes of common programming errors by adopting modern programming patterns:

+- Variables are always initialized before use.
+- Array indices are checked for out-of-bounds errors.
+- Integers are checked for overflow.
+- Optionals ensure that nil values are handled explicitly.
+- Memory is managed automatically.
+- Error handling allows controlled recovery from unexpected failures.

 ### Contents

 - [Guides](#guides)